 A parody/satire and switch describes a shift in the story from being a parody/satire, to becoming a straight form of the subject of the parody/satire.
 The work may have begun humorously subverting tropes before playing them straight later on.
 This could have been intended from the beginning (which would make it a bait and switch) or it may have developed as the story continued.

-, where the line between parody and notparody was not very clear from the start.
+This could be a result of the story being an Indecisive Parody, where the line between parody and straight example was not very clear from the start.

 This can also naturally result in a Misaimed Fandom as well as a Broken Base, due to fans having differing opinions on whether the shift was for the better.
-If the parody/satire initially served the purpose of making an intellectual point via critiquing and criticizing the subject of its parody/satire, the parody/satire shift can also result in a Broken Aesop
+If the parody/satire initially served the purpose of making an intellectual point via critiquing and criticizing the subject of its parody/satire, the parody/satire shift can also result in a Broken Aesop.

 - At first, Empowered was a strictly humourous series that parodied (among other things) various tropes of superhero comics.
 Later on, it began to add serious elements to the story, becoming more like a straight superhero comic (with added humour) than a parody.

 - The original Teenage Mutant Ninja Turtles went from being a parody of Ninja mania to being a straight Science Fiction example of it.